StackStorm/st2docs/docs/source/install/k8s_ha.rst

 Fine-tune them to achieve desired configuration for your StackStorm HA K8s cluster.

 .. note::
-    Keep custom values you want to override in a separate yaml file so they won't get lost.
+    Keep custom values you want to override in a separate YAML file so they won't get lost.
     Example: ``helm install -f custom_values.yaml`` or ``helm upgrade -f custom_values.yaml``

 You can configure: